 Once renewed, save your updated wall certificate or pocket card.
 If your firm needs a copy for project files, send it the same day.

-Most states require firms to hold a separate Certificate of Authorization (CoA) to offer engineering services.
-The CoA renews on its own cycle and has its own fee.
-PE License Pro tracks individual PE licenses and firm CoAs side by side.
+Many states require firms to hold a separate Certificate of Authorization (CoA) to offer engineering services, on its own cycle and fee.
+PE License Pro tracks individual PE licenses, firm CoAs, and entity filings side by side.

 Vermont PE licenses are renewed every two years (biennial).
 Renew by July 31 of even-numbered years.
-No carryover allowed.
-Board does not pre-approve providers.
+Hours do not carry over.

 Vermont requires 30 PDH per 2-year cycle.